Ambros Sollid

 Ambros Sollid (21 May 1880 – 9 February 1973) was a Norwegian agronomist and politician.

-He was born in Heddal to teacher Ambros Torgrimsen Sollid and Gunhild Smedsrud.
+He was born in Hitterdal Municipality to teacher Ambros Torgrimsen Sollid and Gunhild Smedsrud.
 He was elected representative to the Storting for the period 1937-1945, for the Liberal Party.

-Sollid was elected member of the municipal council of Skien from 1928 to 1937, and served as mayor 1935-1937.
+Sollid was elected member of the municipal council of Skien Municipality from 1928 to 1937, and served as mayor 1935-1937.